antzGames/Godot-Universal-Settings-Plugin/README.md

 ### Audio Settings

-The plugin supports ajusting and saving the volume of up to 4 audio buses.
-The plugin has configured four predefined audio bus names:
+The plugin supports adjusting and saving the volume of up to 4 audio buses.
+The plugin includes four predefined audio bus names:

 - Master
 - Music